-Einsiedel and Clausner concluded that the mental signs of deformity are prominent after 11 years of age.
+In 1999, Einsiedel and Clausner discovered that the psychological symptoms of the deformity are prominent after 11 years of age.

-The most common symptoms are Anxiety, self-observation, nonexistent motivation for activities and social interaction, shyness, dormant aggressiveness, negativity, frustration.
+The most common symptoms are anxiety, self-observation, lack of motivation for activities and social interaction, shyness, passive-aggressiveness, negativity and frustration.

-A recent study approved by the General Hospital of Beijing Military Region in Beijing, China, concluded that 153 out of 266 patients with pectus excavatum had mental issues before surgical correction.
+A recent study approved by the General Hospital of Beijing Military Region in Beijing, China, concluded that 153 out of 266 patients with pectus excavatum had mental health problems before surgical correction.

-After they observed the patient's one-year post-operation, doctors saw tremendous improvement in their mental health.
+After they examined the patients one-year post-operation, doctors saw tremendous improvement in their mental health.

 All psychological disorders connected with their bodily appearance decreased.

-The study concluded that all the above-mentioned mental indications of pectoralis excavatum were corrected after successful chest remodeling.
+The study concluded that all the above-mentioned mental symptoms were corrected after successful chest remodeling.

-If you feel the presence of any of these psychological symptoms, I recommend you seek help from a therapist.
+If you feel the presence of any of these psychological symptoms, I recommend you schedule an appointment with a psychiatrist.

-It ruined the self-confidence of many young patients for the rest of their life.
+It has ruined the self-confidence of many young patients, including mine.